Olympiastadion (Berlin): Bell Tower

-The Bell Tower crowned the western end of the Reichs Sportfield planted amid the tiers of the Maifeld stands.
+The Bell Tower crowned the western end of the Reichssportfeld planted amid the tiers of the Maifeld stands.
 It was 77 metres (247 ft) high.
 From its peak could be observed the whole city of Berlin.
-During the games, it was used as observation post by administrators and police officials, doctors and the media.
+During the games, it was used as an observation post by administrators, police officials, doctors, and the media.

 In the tower was the Olympic Bell.
-On its surface were the Olympic Rings with an eagle, the year 1936, the Brandenburg Gate, the date 1.-16.
-August and a motto between two swastikas: I call the youth of the world and 11.
+On its surface were the Olympic rings with an eagle, the year 1936, the Brandenburg Gate, the date 1–16 August in German, a motto between two swastikas: "I call the youth of the world" also in German, and 11.
 Olympic Games Berlin – although the games were the 10th (Summer) Olympics, they were the Games of the XI Olympiad.

 The Bell Tower was the only part of the Reichssportfeld that was destroyed in the war.
 The Third Reich used the tower's structure to store archives (such as films).
-The Soviet troops set its contents on fire, turning the tower into a makeshift chimney.
+The Soviet troops accidentally set its contents on fire, turning the tower into a makeshift chimney.
 The structure emerged from the fire severely damaged and weakened.

 In 1947, the British engineers demolished the tower; however, it was reconstructed accurately in 1962.
 The Olympic Bell (which had survived the fire and remained in its place in the tower) fell 77 metres and cracked and has been incapable of sounding since then.
-In 1956, the bell was rescued, only in order to be used as a practice target for shooting with anti-tank ammunition.
+In 1956, the bell was rescued, only to be used as a practice target for shooting with anti-tank ammunition.
 The damaged old bell survives and serves as a memorial.

 The recreation of the tower was carried out from 1960 to 1962, once again by the architect Werner March, following the original blueprints.
 The present tower became an important tourist destination offering a panorama of Berlin, Spandau, the Havel Valley, Potsdam, Nauen and Hennigsdorf.

 The most significant battle around the Olympiastadion was in April 1945 when the Soviet army fought to capture it.
 This was during the final battle of the Second World War in Europe, with the total invasion of Berlin as the Allies' target.
 The Olympiastadion survived the war almost untouched; it only suffered the impact of machine gun shots.